alxwen711/pythonCompetitiveLibrary/README.md

 - Easy to modify for specific problems
 - Practical for use in competition

 I will typically review pull requests around 2-4 UTC daily.
-This is mainly because I do not want to be merging while a CodeForces/CodeChef contest is occuring, and they do not occur at this time.
+This is because I do not want to be merging while a CodeForces/CodeChef contest is occuring, and they do not occur at this time.

 If I have not responded to a PR after two weeks without reason then and ONLY then you can follow [this guide](https://stackoverflow.com/questions/12686545/how-to-leave-a-message-for-a-github-com-user) to privately message me.
 For obvious reasons, please do not abuse the above.